-West Virginia Bureau of Senior Services offers the Medicaid Personal Care program to state residents to help them perform the Activities of Daily Living.
+The West Virginia Bureau of Senior Services offers the Medicaid Personal Care program to state residents to help them perform at least three activities of daily living.
 The five activities include personal hygiene (bathing), dressing, eating, transferring (mobility), and maintaining continence.
-Assistance with these activities are provided by approved, licensed home care aides and agencies.
+Assistance with these activities is provided by approved and licensed home care aides and agencies.

 Each beneficiary is reviewed and provided with a different set of approved services.
 One can receive up to 210 hours of assistance per month, which can include help with the following:

 One option when difficulty finding a provider arises is for a family member or friend who lives in the area to become a licensed home care aide.
 However, spouses and legal guardians cannot become paid caregivers.
 In order to be a paid caregiver, one must be a licensed personal attendant and must be hired by one of the provider agencies.
 A current list of providers can be found here.

 To apply for Medicaid Personal Care, one should contact their local WV Area Agency on Aging.
 One should expect an approximate 60-day review time after the completed application has been submitted.

 This program is under the administration of the West Virginia Bureau of Senior Services.
-They maintain a webpage about the program.
-However, little additional information is provided at this page.
-One can also call the Bureau of Senior Services at 866-767-1575 or 304-558-3317 to learn more about this program.
+They maintain a webpage about the program, and an online pamphlet with further information can be found here.